enriquecaballero/quack/README.md

 }
 ```

 You quickly realize that most often than not, you will find yourself having code like that for individual fetches all over the place.
 Duxx simplifies this by handling all the boilerplating for you.
-Here's an example of what you have just seen above but using Duxx:
+With Duxx, the above code looks like this:
 ```
 import Duxx from 'duxx';